Man's Part = FAITH (Galatians 3:26)

 God baptized me (immersed me) into Jesus Christ.

 This baptism is not water baptism.
-It is a real baptism that happened
+It is a real baptism

 the moment I was saved as God immersed me or placed me into His Son, thus IDENTIFYING me